SonkeWohler/.vim/README.md

 ## plugins

 Plugins are added with `git submodules add <link to clone repository>`.
 They are then listed in the `.gitmodules` file.
+Make sure you clone them into the right repository.

 I also keep small modifications under [pack/myMinorModifications](pack/myMinorModifications/README.md).
 These are single file modifications that are too small to justify their own repo, but that I don't want in my `.vimrc`.